 Building control guidance notes

-The height masonry chimney should not exceed above the roof structure depends on the density of the masonry used for the chimney.
+The height masonry chimneys should not exceed above the roof structure depends on the density of the masonry used for the chimneys.

 Building control domestic electrical installations from January 2005 are now covered by building regulations.

-For guidance on the main changes to the building regulations relating to the drainage and waste disposal.
+For guidance on the main changes to the building regulations relating to drainage and waste disposal.

 The requirement for means of escape from dwellings was amended to improve means of escape from all new dwellings and extensions in July 2000.

 For residential buildings, shops, places of assembly, shopping complexes and defined escape routes see code of practice for emergency lighting.

 Building regulation in England covering fire safety matters within and around buildings, Approved Document B edition volumes 1 and 2.